Chart Color Schemes

 Charlestown - Dudley is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Charlestown - Dudley, as per the latest Census, consisted of 80.2% houses and 19.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 82.4% houses and 17.6% other dwellings.
-Home ownership in Charlestown - Dudley stood at 35.2%, with mortgaged dwellings at 38.4% and rented ones at 26.3%.
-The median monthly mortgage repayment was $2,000, aligning with Non-Metro NSW's average, while the median weekly rent was $390, compared to Non-Metro NSW's $370.
-Nationally, Charlestown - Dudley's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.
+In Charlestown-Dudley, as per the latest Census, 80.2% of dwellings were houses, with the remaining 19.8% comprising semi-detached homes, apartments, and other types.
+This compares to Non-Metro NSW's 82.4% houses and 17.6% other dwellings.
+Home ownership in Charlestown-Dudley stood at 35.2%, with mortgaged dwellings at 38.4% and rented ones at 26.3%.
+The median monthly mortgage repayment was $2,000, aligning with Non-Metro NSW's average.
+The median weekly rent was $390, compared to Non-Metro NSW's averages of $2,000 and $370 respectively.
+Nationally, Charlestown-Dudley's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing